gaberull/excel_gcp_mysql_webapp/README.md

 # Excel File to MySQL DB Uploader

+**Summary:**
-Automate Adding of Employee info in Excel spreadsheets to a MySQL database on GCP Server with Automated birthday Notification Email
+Automate the addition of Employee records stored in Excel spreadsheets to a MySQL database on GCP Server, and automate scheduling of outgoing "happy birthday" email to the employee

-## This application performs the following tasks
+## Complete List of Tasks Performed

 - Uploads an excel file (.xlsx) to a Google cloud storage bucket using Google Storage API calls and API key
 - Sends POST request to Apache2 web server back-end containing action to perform, using API key authorization